Dear students, please find below the MMOPKE admission results for the second group of exams for PASS students enrolled for the 2020-21 academic year.

 Conference program for the general public

-"Environmental Health at the University of Montpellier and in our territories".
+"Environmental Health at the University of Montpellier and in our regions"

-Dear students, in the article below you will find the MMOPKE admission results for the second group of tests for LAS students registered for the 2020-21 academic year.
+Dear students, please find below the MMOPKE admission results for the second group of exams for LAS students enrolled for the 2020-21 academic year.

 LAS results

-Click on the button below to download the results of the LAS admitted to the second group of tests:
+Click on the button below to download the results of the LAS admitted to the second group of exams:

 Understanding the results

-To help you understand the acronyms and analyze your results, consult the help section below:
+To fully understand the acronyms and analyze your results, refer to the help section below:

-When the result displays ADAC, this means you have been admitted before choice, with LC standing for liste complémentaire (complementary list).
-However, for Medicine and Maieutics courses, if the result displayed is LC when you are admitted to Medicine or Maieutics when you refer to the ranking display (ADMP), this is linked to the existence of two training sites.
-Distribution is by order of merit, so you need to reference these courses in your prioritized choices, in accordance with the procedure specified in the attached document.
+When the result shows ADAC, it means that you have been admitted before selection, while LC means supplementary list.
+However, for Medicine and Midwifery courses, if the result shown is LC but you are admitted to Medicine or Midwifery when you refer to the rankings (ADMP), this is due to the existence of two training sites.
+As allocation is based on merit, you must therefore list these programs in your prioritized choices in accordance with the procedure specified in the attached document.

-On the ADMP display = admitted before choice to medical or maieutic training, regardless of training site: Nîmes or Montpellier
+On the ADMP display = admitted before selection in medical or midwifery training, regardless of the training location: Nîmes or Montpellier.

 Two steps to complete: